 We know children with Down syndrome can succeed when given the opportunity and with the right support.
-Portsmouth Down Syndrome Association provides a range of specialist services supporting development and education, and offers training to assist families and professionals to provide effective support for children and their families from the point of diagnosis.
+Portsmouth Down Syndrome Association provides a wide range of specialist services supporting development and education and offers training to assist families and professionals to provide effective support for children and their families from the point of diagnosis.

 We hold information and coffee mornings where parents can receive and share advice and up-to-date information about all aspects of Down syndrome.
 New parents are very welcome to join us, and it’s a great opportunity to meet other families and share experiences.
 Members are also able to borrow resources from our lending library at the centre.
 Please contact us to find out more.

-Portsmouth DSA provides regular Communication Therapy for school age children delivered by qualified experts in the field of Down syndrome.
-Groups consist of three or four children with a focus on interaction and communication skills, with targets and activities set for families to practise at home throughout the month.
-Interventional strategies are used to support all areas of development, and aim to improve speaking and listening, language, reading and social skills.
+Portsmouth DSA provides regular Communication Therapy for school age children delivered by qualified Speech and Language Therapists with expertise in Down syndrome.
+The groups consist of three or four children aged 4 to 11 with a focus on improving interaction and communication skills, with targets and activities set for families to practise at home throughout the month.
+Research based interventional strategies are used to support all areas of development, and aim to improve speaking and listening, language, reading and social skills.

-Research tells us that most children with Down syndrome perform better in an inclusive learning environment and best benefit from being included in mainstream education and can succeed with appropriate support.
-Portsmouth DSA provides a specialist School Outreach Service supports the successful inclusion of our young people in over 100 mainstream and special schools, nurseries and colleges in Portsmouth, Hampshire and beyond.
-This advisory service is delivered by experts in the field, and offers a comprehensive package covering all aspects of education, development, assessment, and inclusion.
-The child is visited regularly in school, and staff receive advice in all areas of development including successful differentiation and teaching strategies.
-On hand advice and support is available throughout the year, and a professional report is provided to support the child’s educational needs in their Annual Review.
+Research tells us that children with Down syndrome perform better in an inclusive learning environment and best benefit from being included in mainstream education, where they can succeed with appropriate support.
+Portsmouth DSA’s specialist School Outreach Service supports the successful inclusion of our young people in over 100 mainstream and special schools, nurseries and colleges in Portsmouth, Hampshire and beyond.
+This advisory service is delivered by experts in the field, and offers a comprehensive package covering all aspects of education, development, assessment, RSE and inclusion.
+The young person is visited regularly in school, and staff receive advice in all areas of development including successful differentiation, teaching strategies & alternative accreditations and exam pathways.
+On hand advice and support is available throughout the year, and a professional report is provided at each visit, and to support the child’s educational needs in their Annual Review.